torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 be swapped or simply may not be present in physical memory as a result of the demand paging mechanism.
 The memory in the kernel address space can be resident or not.
 Both the data and code segments of a module and the kernel stack of a process are resident.
-Dynamic memory may or may not be a resident, depending on how it is allocated.
+Dynamic memory may or may not be resident, depending on how it is allocated.

 When working with resident memory, things are simple: memory can be accessed at any time.
 But if working with non-resident memory, then it can only be accessed from certain contexts.
 Non-resident memory can only be accessed from the process context.
-Accessing non-resident memory from the context of the interruption has unpredictable results and, therefore, when the operating system detects such access, it will take drastic measures: blocking or resetting the system to prevent serious corruption.
+Accessing non-resident memory from the context of an interrupt has unpredictable results and, therefore, when the operating system detects such access, it will take drastic measures: blocking or resetting the system to prevent serious corruption.